When should I book?

 Alcohol is not permitted to be brought onboard the ship.
 Duty-free and personal alcohol purchased onshore will be collected at the gangway and can be collected on the last day of your cruise.
 Duty and tax-free alcohol is also available for purchase onboard and will also be held for safekeeping and can be collected on the last day of you cruise.

 Can my family and friends come with me to the wharf?

 Family and friends are welcome to share in your excitement and wave farewell from the cruise terminal.
 Due to security reasons, they will be unable to come onboard with you.

 What are some of the optional extras not included in my cruise fare?

 The options onboard are endless!
 Some of the optional extras that can be purchased include Shore Tours, drinks, food from the alternative dining venues as indicated onboard, bar snacks, room service, hairdressing, massage and beauty treatments, spa services, photographic services, video arcade games and some craft activities.
 Other services may be available at the time you sail, as we are constantly striving to enhance our product.

-Are there children's facilities onboard?
+Are there kids activities and facilities onboard?

 For more information, click here to download our Family Information pack.

 Yes, we carry a great range of items including cosmetics, surf wear, jewellery, liquor and electrical items.
 We also carry a wide selection of souvenirs and confectionery.
 Happy shopping!

 You’re on holiday – let us take care of this chore for you with our laundry service.
 There is also the option to do it yourself in our self-service laundromat.
 Charges apply for these services.